-Do the business owners have to take out an accompanying life assurance plan?
+Do the business owners have to take out an accompanying critical illness plan?

-Not having a life plan in place doesn't mean that an option agreement can't be established.
-However, a life assurance plan is an appropriate method of ensuring that the surviving business owners have the financial means to purchase the interest of their former colleague.
+A critical illness plan is an appropriate method of ensuring that the other business owners have the financial means to purchase the interest of their colleague who has suffered a critical illness.
+Accordingly, the draft agreement anticipates that each Party has or will effect such a policy held subject to an appropriate trust.
+This will usually be the Zurich draft Flexible Business Trust.
 Under the terms of the Zurich draft 'Flexible Business Trust', in order to preserve commerciality, a business owner cannot benefit under the trust of another unless he or she has also effected a plan in trust for their co-owners.

-What happens if there is no life assurance plan in force when a business owner dies?
+What happens if there is no critical illness (or life assurance) plans in force when a business owner suffers a critical illness?

-If a sale/purchase of the deceased's interest in the business is to take place, the surviving business owners must seek other means of raising the funds to purchase the deceased's business interest.
+The surviving business owners must seek other means of raising the funds to purchase their colleague's interest if he or she suffers a critical illness.

-What happens if the business owner stops making payments to the accompanying life assurance plan, or the plan lapses?
+What happens if the business owner stops making payment to the accompanying critical illness plan, or the plan lapses?

 The draft agreement provides for this in Section 5 (iii).
-The other parties can make good the shortfall by doing whatever is necessary, including recovery from business monies otherwise due to their colleague.
-It would be good practice to put in place suitable arrangements - say with the payments being paid for by the business or automatically deducted from the owners' post-tax salary or post-tax profit share (as appropriate) - to prevent this happening.
+The other Parties can make good the shortfall by doing whatever is necessary, including recovery from business monies otherwise due to their colleague.
+It would be good practice to put in place suitable arrangements - say with the payments being paid for by the business or automatically deducted from the owners' post-tax salary or post- tax profit share - to prevent this happening.

-What happens if the proceeds of the life assurance plan are insufficient to completely buy out the deceased's interest in the business?
+What happens if the proceeds of the critical illness plan are insufficient to buy out completely the critically ill business owner's interest in the business?

-The draft agreement makes provision for this in section 6 by requiring that the shortfall be made up by the payment of equal instalments over an agreed period of time.
-The parties to the agreement might decide that interest should be payable (and if so determine the rate of interest) or allow interest-free instalments.
+The draft agreement makes provision for this in Section 6 by requiring that the shortfall be made up by payment of equal instalments over an agreed period of time.
+The Parties to the agreement might decide that interest should be payable (and, if so, determine the rate of interest) or allow interest-free instalments.
 Specifying a value and insuring for this amount can prevent this happening.

-What happens if the proceeds of the life assurance plan exceed the value needed to purchase the whole of the deceased's share of the business?
+What happens if the proceeds of the critical illness plan exceed the value needed to purchase the whole of the critically ill business owner's interest in the business?

-Once again, the draft agreement makes provision for this.
-The surplus is retained by the surviving business owners.
-Again, a specified value and equivalent insurance can help avoid such a surplus arising.
+The draft agreement makes provision for this.
+The surplus is retained by the other business owners.
+Again, a Specified Value and equivalent insurance can help avoid this problem.

-As business owners may have different sized business interests, and as some may be older than others, the life assurance costs are likely to be unequal.
+As business owners may have different sized business interests, and as some may be older than others, the critical illness policy costs are likely to be unequal.
 How can this be dealt with?

-It is important that the arrangement is commercial and fair between the parties.
+It is important that the arrangement is commercial and fair between the Parties.
 It is thus recommended that serious consideration is given to arrangements being put in force so that the overall cost of cover is borne fairly based on who is more likely to benefit.
 Another option may be to share the overall cost of the arrangement in the same proportion as profits and expenses are borne.

-How quickly will the purchase proceed, when a business owner dies?
+How quickly will the purchase proceed when a business owner becomes critically ill?